FAQs (Frequently Asked Questions)

 Does HUSL provide Scholarships?

 Yes, HU has Merit Scholarships that range from $10,000 to full tuition.
 They are awarded based on the careful review of the academic record of the student (LSAT, GPA) and record as a whole.

-How much are your tuition and total cost of attendance?
+How much is tuition and total cost of attendance?